Greatest Little Wedding

-If you feel you need a script or simple guidelines and do not have the time to write
+If you feel you need a simple script with guidelines and do not have the time to write

 "Wedding in Miniature" for a fee of $5.00 and a

 many copies as you need but not for resale.
-To receive a copy by
+There is a no return

 online payment see below.